juancastillo0/leto/leto_generator/README.md

 ```
 <!-- include-end{generator-input-object} -->

 Generic input types are supported.
-However the api may change in the future.
+However the API may change in the future.
 Your `fromJson` method should have generic argument factories as parameters, functions that return the generic instance from a serialized value.
 You can use the `@JsonSerializable(genericArgumentFactories: true)` if using `json_serializable` as shown in the example.

 <!-- include{generator-input-object-generic} -->
 ```dart